 Dowager Empress Marie: They would not want us to live in the past, not now that we have found each other.

 Rasputin: You dare to banish the great Rasputin?
-By the dark powers vested in me, I banish *you*, with a curse.
-Mark my words, you and your family will be dead within a fortnight.
+By the unholy powers vested in me, I banish *you*, with a curse!
+Mark my words: you and your family will die within a fortnight!
 I will not rest until I see the end of the Romanov line forever!

 Bartok: Master!
 You're alive?